iamyounix/msimagb460_tomahawk/guide and samples/combinekext/combinekext.md

 > **Note**: IOPCIPrimaryMatch must referred to our device-id and vendor-id.

-- Then, all followe by your usb device as default.
-Do not touch anything.
-Below is an example:
+- Below is an example:

 ![XHCI-Unsupported Details][XHCI-Unsupported Details]